-Microsoft launches $2.5 billion AI deployment unit with 6,000 employees
+Microsoft launches $2.5 billion AI deployment business with 6,000 employees

 Microsoft launches AI-focused professional services business with $2.5B investment